-- As required by the Companies (Auditor's Report) Order, 2020 issued by the Central Government of India in terms of sub-section (11) of section 143 of the Act, we give in the Annexure A, a statement on the matters specified in the paragraph 3 and 4 of the Order. - 2.
-As required by Section 143(3) of the Act; we report that: - a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit; except as stated in para under the head "Basis for Qualified Opinion". - b) Except for the effects/possible effects of the matters described in the "Basis for Qualified Opinion" paragraph above, in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - c) The standalone financial statement dealt within the report are in agreement with the books of account and return; - d) Except for the effects/possible effects of the matters described in the "Basis for Qualified Opinion" paragraph, in our opinion, the aforesaid standalone financial statements comply with the Ind AS specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules; - e) The matters described in the "Basis for Qualified Opinion" paragraph above, in our opinion, may have an adverse effect on the functioning of the Company. - f) On the basis of the written representations received from the directors and taken on record by the Board of Directors, none of the director's is disqualified as on March 31st, 2023, from being appointed as a director in terms of Section 164(2) of the Act; - g) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate report in "Annexure A"; and - h) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
+- 1. As required by the Companies (Auditor's Report) Order,2020 issued by the Central Government of India in terms of subsection (11) of section 143 of the Act, we give in the Annexure A, a statement on the matters specified in the paragraph 3 and 4 of the Order. - 2.
+As required by Section 143(3) of the Act; we report that: - a) We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit; except as stated in para under the head "Basis for Qualified Opinion". - b) Except for the effects/possible effects of the matters described in the "Basis for Qualified Opinion" paragraph above, in our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books; - c) The standalone financial statement dealt within the report are in agreement with the books of account and return; - d) Except for the effects/possible effects of the matters described in the "Basis for Qualified Opinion" paragraph, in our opinion, the aforesaid standalone financial statements comply with the Ind AS specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules; - e) The matters described in the "Basis for Qualified Opinion" paragraph above, in our opinion, may have an adverse effect on the functioning of the Company.

+- f) On the basis of the written representations received from the directors and taken on record by the Board of Directors, none of the director's is disqualified as on March 31st, 2023, from being appointed as a director in terms of Section 164(2) of the Act; - g) With respect to the adequacy of the internal financial controls over financial reporting of the Company and the operating effectiveness of such controls, refer to our separate report in "Annexure A"; and - h) The company has maintained audit trail in the books of accounts maintained as per the proviso to rule 3(1) of Companies (Accounts) Rules, 2014 as applicable with effect from 1st April 2023. - i) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - i.
 The Company has disclosed the impact of pending litigations on its financial position in its financial statements.
-Refer Note 37 to the financial statements; - ii.
-Except as matter described under "basis for qualified opinion" and "Emphasis of matter" paragraph, the company has made provision, as required under the applicable law or Ind AS, for material foreseeable losses, if any, on long-term contracts including derivative contracts- Refer Note 30, 35, 36 and 42 to the financial statements; - iii.
+Refer Note 35 to the financial statements; - ii.
+Except as matter described under "basis for qualified opinion" and "Emphasis of matter" paragraph, the company has made provision, as required under the applicable law or Ind AS, for material foreseeable losses, if any, on long-term contracts including derivative contracts- Refer Note 28, 33, 34 and 39 to the financial statements; - iii.
 There has been no delay in transferring amounts, required to be transferred, to the Investor Education and Protection Fund by the Company.

-UDIN: 23088636BGUBEG8148
+UDIN: 24088636BKARIL700

-For M/s N.C.
-Raj & Associates Chartered Accountants Firm Reg.
-No. 002249N Sd/-(CA. Sanjay Garg) Partner M.No.
-088636
+For M/s N C Raj & Associates Chartered Accountants Firm Reg.
+No. 002249N